pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

     Generate DSA parameters.

-    :param int key_size: The length of :attr:`~DSAParameterNumbers.q`.
+    :param int key_size: The length of :attr:`~DSAParameterNumbers.p`.
 It should be either 1024, 2048, 3072, or 4096.
 For keys generated in 2015
         this should be `at least 2048`_ (See page 41).